arniebradfo/ng-wp-theme/README.md

 # NG-WP

 A minimal WordPress theme that runs off of an Angular 4 app.

-Built for the tutorial http://doppiaeast.com/article/angular-2-wordpress-theme-setup/.
+Originally built for the tutorial http://doppiaeast.com/article/angular-2-wordpress-theme-setup/.

 ## Usage